Orthocerida: Evolutionary history

 Orthocerids likely arose from the Baltoceratidae, a family of the Ellesmerocerida.
 However, the phylogeny of Orthocerida is heavily debated as it lacks clearly defined characters.
 Some important characteristics include the diameter and thickness of a calciosiphonate connecting ring and shape of orthocone siphuncles.
 Orthocerida may thus be a polyphyletic group, having arisen as several lineages from early Ordovician cephalopods.
 Some workers have split off the Pseudorthocerida and Dissidocerida as separate orders, the latter on the grounds that it arose from a different baltoceratid ancestor.
 The pseudorthocerids are thought to be distinct because their protoconch and septal necks significantly different than orthocerids.

 Orthocerids flourished in the Paleozoic Era, giving rise to multiple orders, most notably ascocerids.
 The spherical protoconch, or first chamber, of some orthocerids suggests they were ancestors to the Bactritida, small orthoconic forms that gave rise to both the ammonoids and coleoids.
 Fossilized radulas from orthocerids also suggest a closer affinity with modern coleoids than with Nautilus.

 There is some dispute as to when the orthocerids became extinct.
-Although they are said to have survived into the Triassic Period, the two genera that date from that period may actually be pseudorthocerids.
-In that case, the last orthocerids may date only to the Permian.
+Although they are said to have survived into the Triassic Period, the two genera that date from that period may actually be pseudorthocerids, which may suggest that orthocerids went extinct during the Permian.
 A potential Cenozoic descendant of orthocerids is known in Antarcticeras, an enigmatic cephalopod from the Eocene of Antarctica with an internal shell akin to that of coleoids but with an anatomy closely resembling that of orthocerids, suggesting that it may represent an orthocerid offshoot that diverged as its own subclass during the Paleozoic and survived up to the Eocene, convergently evolving a coleoid-esque internal shell.
 However, other studies recover it as a primitive oegopsid squid.